kylekaracadag/Stocks-Prediction/README.md

 ### Navigating the Repository
 #### Folders:
-Datasets: Includes all the datasets that were used to train the model
+- Datasets: Includes all the datasets that were used to train the model. <br>
-Introduction_to_ML: A basic introduction to machine learning with Python for members in our team new to artificial intelligence
+- Introduction_to_ML: A basic introduction to machine learning with Python for members in our team new to artificial intelligence. <br>
-Models: Downloaded models that can be reused without having to re-train the model for making stocks predictions
+- Models: Downloaded models that can be reused without having to re-train the model for making stocks predictions. <br>
-Predictions: csv files with datapoints that include all the stock price predictions that were made
+- Predictions: csv files with datapoints that include all the stock price predictions that were made. <br>

 #### Files:
-Candle_Sticks_LSTM.ipynb: Generate candle sticks based on the real stock prices.
+- Candle_Sticks_LSTM.ipynb: Generate candle sticks based on the real stock prices.<br>
-Candle_Sticks_Predictions.ipynb: Generate candle sticks based on the predicted stock prices.
+- Candle_Sticks_Predictions.ipynb: Generate candle sticks based on the predicted stock prices.<br>
-Fix Dataset.ipynb: Program to improve the accuracy of the prediction csv file.
+- Fix Dataset.ipynb: Program to improve the accuracy of the prediction csv file.<br>
-LSTM_Model.ipynb: The main notebook for our project.
-The model that was used to make predictions. dataset.ipynb: Program that is used to extract datasets from yfinance given a specific time frame. requirements.txt: Text file that contains all the required libraries for this project.
+- LSTM_Model.ipynb: The main notebook for our project.
+The model that was used to make predictions.<br>
+- dataset.ipynb: Program that is used to extract datasets from yfinance given a specific time frame.<br>
+- requirements.txt: Text file that contains all the required libraries for this project.<br>